cde-ev/cdedb2/doc/source/Design_Testing.rst

 =======

 To ensure our code keeps working properly, all code written should be tested.
-Due to practicality reasons, we restrict ourselves to testing Python and Jinja automatically, while JavaScript and CSS are tested manually.
+Due to practicality reasons, we restrict ourselves to automatically testing the logic (Python, Jinja, JavaScript) and test the design (CSS) manually.

 For backend and other basic testing, we are just calling the functions we want to test directly, while for frontend testing, we are using webtest to emulate a webserver.
 Here, we use German as default locale, so be wary for test failures when touching translations.
+Additionally playwright is used for testing with real browser engines which allows checking the JavaScript.

 How to write a good integration test
 ------------------------------------